Last updated on October 18, 2023

 If you’re tracking mileage as part of a team for mileage reimbursement, you can set custom mileage rates according to the mileage reimbursement agreement between the company management and each employee.
-The above-mentioned reports are also useful in this field of usage, as these insights can more easily make the company’s money efficiency and the worker’s expected taxable income to meet.
+The above-mentioned reports are also useful in this field of usage, as these insights allow a company’s capital resources and the worker’s expected taxable income to meet.
 So MileIQ can be used as an employee monitoring software in terms of mileage, or even a piece of corporate travel management software.

 Plus, you don’t have to be wondering “How does MileIQ work?”, since you have others in-house who might be more familiar with how to use MileIQ’s car mileage tracker app, and an admin account in the office can set the custom mileage rates for you.

 Free mileage tracking app – up to 40 trips/month

 MileIQ allows 40 free trips a month.
 This is actually more than what Driversnote (20 free trips/month) or Everlance (30 free trips/month) offer, and is equivalent to what TripLog provides (also 40 free trips/month).
 Most other mileage tracker apps don’t even offer a free option.